baleyko/colo/README.md

-# Colo - keep hosts file updated on your Docker containers start/stop
+# Colo - keep hosts file updated on your containers start/stop

 Sometimes, during developments, we have to do routine work such adding/removing of domains associated with our Dockerized applications to/from the hosts file on our host machine.
 This app allow you to automate this work via assigning of special labels to your Docker containers